 5. Speak to your Parent in a Way they can Understand

 Depending on the level of dementia your parent has, you may have to change how you communicate with them.
 Instead of asking your parent if they want to go for a walk.
 (They may respond with: “No!”)
 You can instead say, “Ok, Mom, it’s time for us to go outside.
 Let’s get those shoes on!”

-If your parent is convinced that it’s 1955 and their favorite baseball team is playing, ask yourself if its worth arguing with them about it.
+If your parent is convinced that it’s 1955 and their favourite baseball team is playing, ask yourself if it’s worth arguing with them about it.

 Pick your battles and focus on being in the present moment with your family member.

-Share love and bring up happy memories that you can talk about.
+Share the love and bring up happy memories that you can talk about.